blewy/aprofs/docs/guide.md

     shap_expected_value = shap_explainer.expected_value
 ```

-Pelase reach to the APi to get all the deatils of how to crete but basically you need the **calibration** data, the **target column** for that data and a ML **model**.
+Please reach to the [API](api.md) to get all the details of how to crete but basically you need the **calibration** data, the **target column** for that data and a ML **model**.
 The detail was that the model will not be saved inside the Aprofs object.
 I didn't wanted to bloat the thing more than needed.

 ```py
 from aprofs import code